-More than 1,700 licences for foreign trade in military equipment are issued annually.
-The applications are handled by 4 staff members at the Licensing Office. (staff of other involved governmental bodies not included).
+About 1,700 licences for foreign trade in military equipment are issued annually.
+The applications are handled by 10 staff members at the LO MIT. (staff of other involved governmental bodies not included).

 18. Any other relevant information pertaining to the export of conventional arms and related technology, e.g., additional laws, reports to Parliament, special procedures for certain goods.